3. Language Directives¶

 and shared

-clauses allow to specify the data sharing attribute of the variables referenced in the construct.
+clauses allow specifying the data sharing attribute of the variables referenced in the construct.

 A description of these clauses can be found in Data sharing attributes section.